ouyangzhaode/keep_airpod_alive/README.md

 # keep_airpod_alive
-## Issue: In Windows, Airpod will have a 2-3 second delay after sitting for a while.
+## Issue: In Windows, Airpod will have a 2-3 second delay after not playing sound for a while.
 ##
 ## Solution: Play a sound after a period of time.
 ##